Brink (video game): Gameplay

 The Squad Commander system gives players context-sensitive objectives.
-A variety of factors—where the player is, how skilled they are, their overall mission progress, etc.—determine what objectives will be available.
-During both on- and offline play, the player can defend one of their faction's command posts or capture an enemy's command post.
+A variety of factors — such as where the player is, how skilled they are, their overall mission progress —determine what objectives will be available.
+The player can defend one of their faction's command posts or capture an enemy's command post.

 There are two types of command posts: health and supply.
 Each team will have a central command post where reinforcements will start.
 That command post cannot be captured by the other team and any enemy that tries will be killed by indestructible turrets.
 However, there will be a few health and supply command posts that can be captured.
 If a player captures a command post, it will buff all of their teammates' health or supplies.
 If a player buys certain abilities for their character, then upon capture they can upgrade the command post (an engineer's special ability) or firewall it (an operative's special ability).

 An Objective Wheel shows the main objective in yellow and will show a checkpoint which the player will need to go to to achieve that primary objective.
 The primary objectives are essential to completing the mission.
 Depending on what side the player is on and what mission the player is doing, there are only a certain amount of primary objectives that you can allow the opposing team to complete before you fail the mission.
-There are also secondary objectives.
-Secondary objectives are non-essential to the mission but can make the mission easier to complete.
-These include capturing an enemy's command post, constructing/destroying a barricade, hacking a door to flank the enemy, or repairing a lift to provide an alternative route.
+There are also non-essential secondary objectives, which include capturing an enemy's command post, constructing/destroying a barricade, hacking a door to flank the enemy, or repairing a lift to provide an alternative route.
 Each player has an objective wheel in their inventory and will, on certain missions, be timed to achieve the goal that must be completed.
-Each Objective gives Experience points (xp) upon completion.
+Each Objective gives experience points upon completion.
 During Game play the player earns experience and unlocks new abilities/custom gear to put on their custom character.